 Learn more about Three New Discoveries in Radio Astronomy

-Now a wavelength of 14.6 meters is a frequency of about 20 MHz..
+A wavelength of 14.6 meters is a frequency of about 20 MHz.
 Our unit of frequency is the hertz, named after the German scientist Heinrich Hertz.
 A radio signal that has a frequency of one hertz means that one wave passes by each second.
-In speaking of frequencies, we use prefixes like kilohertz—one thousand times per second; megahertz—one million times a second; and gigahertz—one billion times a second.
+In speaking of frequencies, we use prefixes like kilohertz—one thousand times per second; megahertz (MHz)—one million times a second; and gigahertz—one billion times a second.
 A gigahertz is one thousand megahertz.
 So, Jansky’s antenna picked waves that were passing by at twenty-million times a second.

 Early radio work began in the kilohertz regime.
-The technology was easier at the lowest frequencies.
-Those waves are really, really long.
-So as radio engineers began pushing their way to higher frequencies, they began talking about “shortwave radio”.
-It’s all relative, of course, and by today’s standards we certainly don’t think of a wavelength of 14.6 meters as being “short”, but Jansky did.
-Today, radio astronomers work at frequencies ranging from MHz to THz, and a teraHertz is a million megahertz.
+The technology was easier at the lowest frequencies because those waves are long.
+As radio engineers began pushing their way to higher frequencies, they began talking about “shortwave radio”.
+It’s all relative, of course.
+By today’s standards, we certainly don’t think of a wavelength of 14.6 meters as being “short”, but Jansky did.
+Today, radio astronomers work at frequencies ranging from MHz to THz; a teraHertz is a million megahertz.
 Wavelengths can be smaller than a millimeter.
-Still, we are often stuck with old names, and the phrase “shortwave radio” is still used.
+Still, old names often stick, and the phrase “shortwave radio” is still used.

 Common Questions About Radio Astronomy

 Radio astronomy has numerous uses today.
-One major use is that radio telescopes are able to pick up radio waves emitted by extremely far away objects and translate those waves into stunning photos of galaxies far, far away.
+One major use is that radio telescopes can pick up radio waves emitted by extremely far away objects and translate those waves into stunning photos of galaxies far, far away.

 Many professions make use of radio astronomy.
 For instance, physicists, meteorologists, oceanographers, and astronomers all use radio telescopes to pick up signals and map pictures of things we might not otherwise be able to see.